A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Optimality Analysis

+\section{Optimality Analysis}

-This section provides some optimality analysis and convergence analysis of our method.
-All proofs of this paper are placed into the \bbb{supplementary material}.
+This section provides some optimality analysis for our method.

-\subsection{Optimality Analysis}

 In the sequel, we present some necessary optimal conditions for (\ref{eq:main}).
-Since the block-$k$ optimality is novel in this paper, it is necessary to clarify formally its relations with existing optimality conditions.
+Since the block-$k$ optimality is novel in this paper, it is necessary to clarify its relations with existing optimality conditions formally.
 We use $\breve{\bbb{x}},~\grave{\bbb{x}}$, and $\bar{\bbb{x}}$ to denote a basic stationary point, an $L$-stationary point, and a block-$k$ stationary point, respectively.

-\begin{definition} (Basic Stationary Point) A solution $\breve{\bbb{x}}$ is called a basic stationary point if the following holds. $h \triangleq h_{\text{b}}: \breve{\bbb{x}} \in \{-1,+1\}^n;~h \triangleq h_{\text{s}}:\breve{\bbb{x}}_S = \arg\min_{ \bbb{z} \in[-\rho\bbb{1},\rho\bbb{1}]}\tfrac{L}{2}\|\bbb{z} - ( \breve{\bbb{x}} - \nabla f(\breve{\bbb{x}})/L)_S \|_2^2$, where $S\triangleq \{i| \breve{\bbb{x}}_i \neq 0\}$. \end{definition}
+\begin{definition} (Basic Stationary Point) A solution $\breve{\bbb{x}}$ is called a basic stationary point if the following holds. $h \triangleq h_{\text{binary}}: \breve{\bbb{x}} \in \{-1,+1\}^n;~h \triangleq h_{\text{sparse}}:\breve{\bbb{x}}_S = \arg\min_{ \bbb{z} \in[-\rho\bbb{1},\rho\bbb{1}]}\tfrac{L}{2}\|\bbb{z} - ( \breve{\bbb{x}} - \nabla f(\breve{\bbb{x}})/L)_S \|_2^2$, where $S\triangleq \{i| \breve{\bbb{x}}_i \neq 0\}$. \end{definition}

 \noi \textbf{Remarks:} For binary optimization, any binary solution is a basic stationary point.
 For sparse optimization, basic stationary point states that the solution achieves its global optimality when the support set is restricted.
 One remarkable feature of the basic stationary condition is that the solution set is enumerable and its size is $2^n$.
 It makes it possible to validate whether a solution is optimal for the original discrete optimization problem.